 Our ten award-winning documentaries explore the central role of working women and men in U.S. history.
 These accessible and exciting programs have withstood the test of time and continue to engage students in middle school through college level classes.
 Each documentary has a downloadable Viewer’s Guide that is written for student readers.
 It introduces the main topics, events, and composite characters that help to dramatize the historical themes in many of the programs.
-All programs are 30 minutes long and available for purchase as DVD or VHS.
+All programs are 30 minutes long and available for purchase on DVD.

 The six documentaries in Series One are our earliest productions: